-Problem Cause Possible Solution To find a faulty device, remove all devices one at a time: a.
-Disconnect AC power to the computer. b.
-Remove a device. c.
-Reconnect AC power and power on the computer.
-Repeat this process until the faulty device is identified.
+Problem Cause Possible Solution Repeat this process until the faulty device is identified.
 Remove the graphics card last.
 Replace the faulty device.
-3. If no faulty device is found, replace the system board OR Press and hold the power button for less than four seconds.
-If the hard drive LED does not illuminate, then perform the following tasks: Verify that the computer is plugged into a working AC outlet.
+3. If no faulty device is found, replace the system board.
+OR Press and hold the power button for less than four seconds.
+If the hard drive LED does not turn on, then perform the following tasks: Verify that the computer is plugged into a working AC outlet. b.
 Verify that the power button harness is connected to the inline front panel I/O device assembly connector.
 Verify that the power supply cables are connected to the system board.
+3. Verify power supply with PSU functionality. a.
+Disconnect the AC power. b.
+Unplug the DC cables from the PSU. c.
+Reconnect AC power.
+If the PSU fan spins and the BIST LED illuminates, the PSU is good; replace the system board.
+If the PSU does not spin or the LED does not illuminate, replace the PSU.
+Workstation will not sta art.
+Hard drive is damaged.
+Replace the hard drive.